plavixo/tutor/README.md

 ### Behaviour Management
 ### Passions

+##Address
 With no structure, kids will do whatever they want Adults are not interested in education
+Learning should be hard.
+People should have to earn it.
+Pressure to keep learning more and more, earlier and earlier Not everyone will agree on a single competency map

 # To work in

+## Routing

 A competency is something a person can do.
 In this space, it serves us to restrict the definition: a competency is something we can observe someone doing.